dmatscheko/metacompiler/README.md

               "@" | "\\\\" | "\\t" | "\t" | "\\n" | "\n" | "\\r" | "\r" ;

 skipspaces  = Skip | Noskip ;
-Skip        = "+" ;  // Skip all whitespace in the future.
+Skip        = ":skip(Whitespace)" ;  // Skip all whitespace in the future.
-Noskip      = "-" ;  // Do not skip whitspace in the future.
+Noskip      = ":skip(Nothing)" ;  // Do not skip whitespace in the future.

 }
 ```